AcheZeta/credit-card-react/README.md

 ## 📝 About & Challenge

-This is an thecnical test for Front End Developers.
+This is an thecnical challenge for Front End Developers.
-I don't have limited time to finish it.
+Although there was no time limit to finish the test, my personal time was limited by my work.

-You can find the original repository [here](https://github.com/Creditas/mx_challenge_frontend)
+If you are interested, you can find the original repository [here](https://github.com/Creditas/mx_challenge_frontend)

 ### 🧑‍🎨 Layout